alhazmy13/ActivityCleanArchitecture_Template/README.md

 # Activity Clean Architecture - Template

-Templete for Android Studio to create an empty activity with Clean Architecture approach.
+Template for Android Studio to create an empty activity with Clean Architecture approach.

 ### Clean Code
 >This Template is derived from the Clean Architecture proposed by Uncle Bob.
 They share many common concepts such as the components, boundaries, and models.